-Plans Description - The District provides two defined benefit healthcare plans (the "Retiree Health Plans").
+Plans Description - The District administers agent multiple-employer defined-benefit postemployment healthcare plans (the "Retiree Health Plans").
+Dependents are eligible to enroll, and benefits continue to surviving spouses for one year following the member's death.
 The Retiree Health Plans provide healthcare insurance for eligible retirees and dependants or survivors.
 Coverage to members of the General Staff Bargaining Unit is provided through the Association of California Water Agencies Health Benefit Authority Anthem Classic Plan, and coverage for the Management Staff Bargaining Unit members and the Confidential Staff Bargaining Unit members are provided through the Laborer's Trust Funds for Northern California Special Plan III.
 The Plans provide for continuation of medical insurance benefits for certain retirees and their dependents or survivors who meet the eligibility criteria established by the District and/or medical care providers.
 The Plans can be amended by action of the Board of Directors during negotiation of periodic Memorandums of Understanding with the different bargaining units.
 The Plans do not issue a stand alone financial report since there are no assets legally segregated for the sole purpose of paying benefits under the Plans.